Undergraduate Year 2+

 Fine Art (Painting, Sculpture, Media, Print, Ceramics & Glass, Textile Art & Artefact) and Design ( Graphic Design, Illustration, Product Design, Interaction Design, Fashion Design,, Textile & Surface Design and Jewellery & Objects).

-Applicants will be asked to submit a portfolio of work in advance, the portfolio review will form part of the shortlisting process.
-The portfolio should include 10 images along with one page of text with the titles of the work and a short written description of what informs your work and images.
+Applicants will be asked to submit a mini-portfolio of work in advance, the portfolio review will form part of the shortlisting process.
+The mini-portfolio should include 10 images along with one page of text with the titles of the work and a short written description of what informs your work and images.
 Your portfolio should be emailed in PDF format (files should be a maximum of 3 pages, no bigger than 3Mb).

 Applicants who are shortlisted will then be asked to attend for interview and to bring a portfolio of work with them.